KevinWang94/KevinWang94.github.io/_posts/2016-06-22-SovietSatellites7.md

 Turkmenistan visas falling through.
 We were mostly in Moldova for the chance to visit [Transnistria](https://en.wikipedia.org/wiki/Transnistria), a breakaway state that has been described as
-"a veritable supermarket of drugs, girls and weapons."
+"a veritable supermarket of drugs, girls, and weapons."
 We had actually considered going the year of our [Balkans]({{ "/tags/iceland.html" | prepend: site.baseurl }}) trip, but were scared away by these sorts of descriptions on the internet as well as the dire warnings of a Romanian friend.
 This time, we did more